frenchy64/hn/README.md

 Cross-compiling is not supported by jpackage, so you will need access to all 3 OSes to assemble desktop packages.
 This repo has an example GitHub Actions workflow to create all 3 desktop packages: [.github/workflows/build-release-artifacts.yml](.github/workflows/build-release-artifacts.yml).
-To trigger it, simply push a tag with a semantic version number (but with a non-zero major version--DMG packages this).
+To trigger it, simply push a tag with a semantic version number like `v1.2.3` (but with a non-zero major version--DMG packages this).

 Also note that JavaFX has platform-specific native libraries for every platform, which